 Sugar-Free Vegan Budget Jams!

-The recipes use chia seeds to thicken up the jam and agave syrup to sweeten.
+Chia seeds are used to thicken up the jam and agave syrup to sweeten.
 These jams contain much less sugar than traditional jam.
 But are full of natural, fruity flavour.

 The fruit I used to make these jams were all ‘yellow-sticker’ finds.